Better-Call-Jason/Docker-LlaraveLlama/README.md

 # Docker-LlaraveLlama: Containerized Private AI Chat Suite

 Welcome to Docker-LlaraveLlama - a containerized version of LlaraveLlama that makes deployment easier than ever.
 This Docker implementation brings all the power of LlaraveLlama with the convenience of containerization.
+Experience the power of LLaravelLama in action through our live demo, running efficiently on a minimal cloud setup in a docker container with just 4GB RAM and 2 CPU cores at : [Live Demo](http://demo.llaravellama.com)

 ## Table of Contents
 - [Preview](#-preview)